-A number of proteins were found to be modified at more than one amino acid residue.
-These included Complement C3 with 8 residues modified by DNCB alone; Prelamin-A/C (P02545) with 8 residues modified by DNCB, MCI and Cinnamaldehyde; Heat shock cognate 71 (P11142) with 8 residues modified by DNCB and MCI; Pyruvate kinase (P14618) with 10 residues modified with DNCB, MCI and CA; and Serum Albumin (P02768) with 29 residues modified by all 3 chemicals.
-A summary of all of the modified proteins can be found in the Supplementary Table 1.
+Many proteins were found to be modified at more than one amino acid residue as well as by more than one sensitiser.
+The 20 proteins found to have the highest number of observed modifications are summarised in Supplementary Table 1, these included Complement C3 with 8 residues modified by DNCB alone; Prelamin-A/C (P02545) with 8 residues modified by DNCB, MCI and Cinnamaldehyde; Heat shock cognate 71 (P11142) with 8 residues modified by DNCB and MCI; Pyruvate kinase (P14618) with 10 residues modified with DNCB, MCI and CA; and Serum Albumin (P02768) with 29 residues modified by all 3 chemicals.
+A summary of all the modified proteins can be found in the Supplementary Table 2.

 Discussion

 Despite the prevalence of skin allergy, our knowledge about the process of protein haptenation, a key molecular initiating event, is limited.
-Current mechanistic knowledge of haptenation is derived from studies utilising model peptides or isolated single proteins (Ahlfors et al., 2003; Aleksic et al., 2007; Aleksic et al., 2008; Aleksic et al., 2009; Gerberick et al., 2007; Parkinson et al., 2014).
+Current mechanistic knowledge of haptenation is derived from studies utilising model peptides or isolated single proteins (Ahlfors et al., 2003; Aleksic et al., 2007; Aleksic et al., 2008; Aleksic et al., 2009; Gerberick et al., 2007; Parkinson et al., 2014a).
+Haptenation of a single protein (HSA) has also been shown to stimulate hapten-specific T cell responses in a number of studies, such as the production of a stable HSA-penicillin G complex (Brander et al., 1995), the occurrence of DNP adducts after the modification with the extreme sensitiser 2,4-dinitrobenzesulfoinc acid (DNBS) (Dietz et al., 2010) and via p-phenylenediamine (PPD) modification of cysteine 34 on HSA (Jenkinson et al., 2010).
 Whilst useful in understanding the reactivity of a variety of chemicals, these studies do not provide any insights on haptenation within the milieu of the skin proteome.
 As a first important step towards understanding the complexity of haptenation in a complex protein mixture we have sought to identify sensitiser haptenated peptides in protein lysates of the HaCaT cells and human skin tissue.
-This was achieved using a novel approach combining isotopic labelling with the data independent mass spectrometry acquisition method (HDMSE), which successfully pinpointed and identified low abundance haptenated proteins in these complex mixtures.
+This was achieved using a novel approach combining isotopic labelling with the data independent mass spectrometry acquisition method (HDMSE), which successfully pinpointed and identified low abundance haptenated proteins, initially in a single model protein (Parkinson et al, 2014a) and now in these complex mixtures.

 In total, 7208 proteins were identified in this study, 6396 proteins in keratinocyte cell lysates and 2423 in lysates from skin tissue.
 The difference in the numbers of proteins identified likely reflects differences in the efficiency of protein extraction from a monolayer of cells versus whole skin tissue, albeit comparison of the gene ontology terms associated with the identified proteins across the datasets of both sample types are similar (Supplementary Figure 1).
 Moreover, the percentages of proteins that were modified by a sensitiser within each sample type were comparable, supporting the HaCaT cell line as a useful model for investigating protein modification by sensitisers in skin.

 The underlying concept for the induction of sensitisation is that a chemical must be able to covalently react with proteins, either directly or indirectly in skin.
-Based upon the data obtained in this study, there are clear indications that the previous assumption that only highly abundant proteins are likely to be modified preferentially may not necessarily be correct.
+Based upon the data obtained in this study, there are clear indications that the previous assumption that only highly abundant proteins are likely to be modified preferentially (Hopkins et al, 2005) may not necessarily be correct.
 Although the majority of haptenated proteins identified within the keratinocyte cell lysates were highly abundant, the data indicates that low abundant proteins are also haptenated by all three of the chemical sensitisers tested.
 Equally, in skin lysates, where fewer haptenated proteins were identified overall, we found that both high and low abundant proteins were modified, indicating specificity in protein haptenation.